 - a fine of up to $10,000.15

-Note that a defendant will receive a penalty enhancement if he/she commits felony battery and causes the victim to suffer a great bodily injury, per California Penal Code 12022.7.16
+Note that you will receive a penalty enhancement if you commit felony battery and cause the victim to suffer a great bodily injury, per California Penal Code 12022.7.16

-If this enhancement applies, a defendant can face an additional jail term of three to six years.17
+If this enhancement applies, you can face an additional jail term of three to six years.17